Skip to content

 In 2026, LearnClash takes the opposite path.
 1v1 ranked duels on any topic.
 Eight ELO tiers from Iron up to Phoenix (2400+).
 Spaced repetition built into every mode.
 Kahoot’s September 2025 AI study tools narrow the gap on question generation.
 The classroom-vs-duel split still defines the choice.

-This refresh covers questions, multiplayer, ranking, retention, pricing, and the post-acquisition roadmap.
+This refresh covers questions, multiplayer, ranking, retention, AI generators, pricing, and the new enterprise wall around Kahoot 360 Spirit AI.
 Or start a 3-minute duel on any topic before reading.

 LearnClash vs Kahoot at a Glance